-Whether you are iterating on a prototype for a client, updating your design portfolio, or building a large scale web product in React, you are facing the same fundamental problems.
+Whether you are iterating on a prototype for a client, updating your design portfolio or building a large scale web product in React, you are facing the same fundamental problems.
 You want to increase your velocity, write less code, while keeping visual and interactional consistency.

 The most valuable promise of immutability in atomic design is that it eliminates unwanted side effects.
 With single-state, easy to understand helper classes in hand, you are forced to think functionally.

-In fractures, utility classes gets their name by the plain function they do, reducing the effort needed to apprehend their purpose.
+In fractures, utility classes are getting their name by the plain function they do, reducing the effort needed to apprehend their purpose.
 For example, just like CSS grid layout have grid-gap, fractures introduced flex-gap, which works the same way, but on a single dimensional grid.
 As CSS working group is about to add row-gap and column-gap to flex, this function will just work, keeping that immutable promise we oath to before.

 In larger scale applications, having an atomic CSS library is only the beginning.
 For sustainable product/development costs, you have to invest in your own design system.
-Without defined constraints, things will soon start to fall apart — that is normal, and is how it should be.
-It is hard to resist the urge, to carve things into stones, but premature optimization in reality is suboptimal for every system.
+Without defined constraints, things will soon start to fall apart—that is normal, and is how it should be.
+It is hard to resist the urge to carve things into stones, but premature optimization in reality is suboptimal for every system.

 Implement reusable elements only when you'll actually reuse them.